-V.9.1.13.8 RULES FOR THE DEGREE MAGISTER ARTIUM (SOCIAL WORK): SOCIAL WORK (MSW) (G801V)
+V.9.1.13.9 RULES FOR THE DEGREE MAGISTER ARTIUM (SOCIAL WORK): SOCIAL WORK (MSW) (G801V)

-- A student admitted to this programme should have an honours degree in Social Work or a four-year BA degree with Social Work. - Admission will be considered by taking into account the student's previous academic performance. - Students registering for this study programme should supply proof of registration as social workers as required by the Act on Social Work, 1978 (Act 110 of 1978). - d) Students need to write an admission exam in which the students need to obtain a minimum of 65%.
+- A student admitted to this programme should have an honours degree in Social Work or a four-year B degree with Social Work. - Admission will be considered by taking into account the student's previous academic performance. - Students registering for this study programme should supply proof of registration as social workers as required by the Act on Social Work, 1978 (Act 110 of 1978). - d) Students need to write an admission assessment in which the students need to obtain a minimum of 65%.
 Information may be obtained from the subject chairperson.

-V.9.1.13.8.2 CURRICULUM SOCIAL WORK - DISSERTATION
+V.9.1.13.9.2 CURRICULUM SOCIAL WORK - DISSERTATION

-Writing of a dissertation on a topic of the student's choice within the Focus area of the Subject Group Social Work and the Faculty of Humanities.
+a) Writing of a dissertation on a topic of the student's choice within the Focus area of the Subject Group Social Work and the School of Behavioural Sciences.

-V.9.1.13.8.3 Curriculum outcomes - dissertation
+V.9.1.13.9.3 Curriculum outcomes - dissertation